Ziyech recalled to Morocco after coaching change

 Ziyech has suffered a poor start to the season with Chelsea, whose next game will be played under new coach Graham Potter.

-"He has a lot of quality, even if he doesn't play regularly, he's a Chelsea player and he is not just any club."
+"He has a lot of quality, even if he doesn't play regularly he's a Chelsea player and he is not just at any club."

 There is also a return to the squad for Bayern Munich defender Noussair Mazraoui, who has not played for Morocco since October 2020 after also falling out with Halilhodzic.